thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 Client might use an invalid key.
 However, if a Client fetches an Origin key directory for every request, it would waste time and network resources.

+This section provides interaction with some cache directive.
+Deployments SHOULD also consider the recommendations laid out in {{Section 4.9 of HTTP-BEST-PRACTICES}}.

 ### `not-before` fields {#not-before}

 Protocols SHOULD define a `not-before` field.
 Origins SHOULD add a `not-before`